raeeceip/raeeceip/README.md

-- 👋 Hi, my name's  **Chiso**
+- 👋 Hi, my name's  **Chiso💚**
-- 👀 I’m a Psych major interested in neuropsychology, Frontend design  and machine learning
+- 👀 I’m a Psych major interested in neuropsychology fullstack development, design  and machine learning
 - 🌱 I’m currently learning  React, Tailwind  and Django frameworks
-- 💞️ I’m looking to collaborate on Frontend projects
+- 💞️ I’m looking to collaborate on amazing fullstack and SWE projects.
 - 📫 How to reach me: Email @chiboguchisomu@gmail.com
 ---
 ## :hammer_and_wrench: Languages and Tools